-Elizabeth Dearnley’s The Sandman includes an audio trail around the museum.
-The app is available on the App Store and on Google Play.
-You can download this beforehand or on site at the Museum – to get the full experience please use your headphones.
+The Sandman app delivers the full experience of Elizabeth Dearnley’s The Sandman immersive room.
+Download the free app, available on the App Store and on Google Play.
+Download this beforehand or at the Museum – please use your headphones.

 The Uncanny Events